 - carefully review your Explanation of Benefits claim statements (EOB) for any discrepancies in services received compared to services claimed; - never sign a blank claim form; - from time to time, we send member verification questionnaires to confirm treatments and other related information.
 If you receive one of these questionnaires, please complete it and return it promptly.
-These questionnaires make an essential contribution to our fraud deterrence efforts.
+These questionnaires are essential to our fraud deterrence efforts.